omnetpp/docs.omnetpp.org/tictoc/index.md

 ### 5.4 Adding figures

-@opp can display figures on the canvas, such as text, geometric shapes or images.
+OMNeT++ can display figures on the canvas, such as text, geometric shapes or images.
 These figures can be static, or change dinamically according to what happens in the simulation.
 In this case, we will display a static descriptive text, and a dynamic text showing the hop count of the last message that arrived at its destination.